fstamour/vimrc/README.md

 ## Notes for nvim

-Can load vim's config with this.
+Can load vim's config with this:
+The vimrc is located in `%appdata%/../Local/nvim/init.vim` on windows and probably in `~/.config/nvim` on other systems.

 ```
 set runtimepath^=~/.vim runtimepath+=~/.vim/after